BusinessWatch can carry out both your monthly and annual discharge emergency lighting tests in accordance with the recommendations in BS 5266.

 On completion of the tests you will be provided with a certificate of test, that details all lights and any noted faults, together with any recommended remedial action.
+Find out more about our emergency lighting testing below:

 How Often Should Emergency Lighting Be Tested?